Fahrenheit 451

 The writing and theme within Fahrenheit 451 was explored by Bradbury in some of his previous short stories.
 Between 1947 and 1948, Bradbury wrote "Bright Phoenix", a short story about a librarian who confronts a "Chief Censor", who burns books.
 An encounter Bradbury had in 1949 with the police inspired him to write the short story "The Pedestrian" in 1951.
 In "The Pedestrian", a man going for a nighttime walk in his neighborhood is harassed and detained by the police.
 In the society of "The Pedestrian", citizens are expected to watch television as a leisurely activity, a detail that would be included in Fahrenheit 451.
-Elements of both "Bright Phoenix" and "The Pedestrian" would be combined into The Fireman, a novella published in 1951.
-Bradbury was urged by Stanley Kauffmann, a publisher at Ballantine Books, to make The Fireman into a full novel.
+Elements of both "Bright Phoenix" and "The Pedestrian" would be combined into The Fireman, a novella published in Galaxy Science Fiction in 1951.
+Bradbury was urged by Stanley Kauffmann, an editor at Ballantine Books, to make The Fireman into a full novel.
 Bradbury finished the manuscript for Fahrenheit 451 in 1953, and the novel was published later that year.

-Upon its release, Fahrenheit 451 was a critical success, although polarized some critics.
-The novel's subject matter led to its censorship in apartheid South Africa and various schools in the United States.
+Upon its release, Fahrenheit 451 was a critical success, albeit with notable dissenters; the novel's subject matter led to its censorship in apartheid South Africa and various schools in the United States.
 In 1954, Fahrenheit 451 won the American Academy of Arts and Letters Award in Literature and the Commonwealth Club of California Gold Medal.
 It later won the Prometheus "Hall of Fame" Award in 1984 and a "Retro" Hugo Award in 2004.
 Bradbury was honored with a Spoken Word Grammy nomination for his 1976 audiobook version.
-The novel has also been adapted into films, stage plays, and video games.
-Film adaptations of the novel include a 1966 film directed by François Truffaut starring Oskar Werner as Guy Montag, an adaptation that was met with mixed critical reception, and a 2018 television film directed by Ramin Bahrani starring Michael B. Jordan as Montag that also received a mixed critical reception.
+The novel has been adapted into films, stage plays, and video games.
+Film adaptations of the novel include a 1966 film directed by François Truffaut starring Oskar Werner as Guy Montag and a 2018 television film directed by Ramin Bahrani starring Michael B. Jordan as Montag, both of which received a mixed critical reception.
 Bradbury himself published a stage play version in 1979 and helped develop a 1984 interactive fiction video game of the same name, as well as a collection of his short stories titled A Pleasure to Burn.
 Two BBC Radio dramatizations were also produced.